WSULib/pyocfl/README.md

 ### Listing Objects from Storage Root

-Initialized a generator of all objects from a Storage Root:
+Initialize a generator of all objects from a Storage Root:

 ```
 # as OCFLObject instances